dwave-examples/nurse-scheduling/README.rst

 INH's three types of constraints are:

-The "hard shift" constraint requires that at least one nurse is assigned for each working day.
+1) "hard shift" constraint: requires that at least one nurse is assigned for each working day.

-The "hard nurse" constraint ensures that no nurse works two or more consecutive days.
+2) "hard nurse" constraint: ensures that no nurse works two or more consecutive days.

-The "soft nurse" constraint requires that all nurses should have roughly even work schedules.
+3) "soft nurse" constraint: requires that all nurses should have roughly even work schedules.

 This demo seeks to obtain reasonable results for a nurse schedule, based on INH's model.
-In our implementation, the number of days is D, and the number of nurses is N. We wish to find a schedule for the N nurses, on the D days, which satisfies the following conditions:
+Our implementation attempts to find a schedule for a number N of nurses and a number D of days that satisfies the following conditions:

 * One, and only one, nurse has been assigned to each day (hard shift constraint)